Campus Safety

 Haverford complies with all federal, state, and local laws, including those that regulate the possession, use, and sale of alcoholic beverages, controlled substances, and firearms.

-Haverford Campus Safety Officers are not empowered to make arrests or to carry firearms.
-The Campus Safety Department maintains an excellent working relationship with the police departments of Haverford and Lower Merion Townships, which assist Campus Safety as needed, and cooperates with all Pennsylvania state and federal agencies.
+Haverford Campus Safety staff are not empowered to make arrests.
+The Campus Safety Department maintains a working relationship with the police departments of Haverford and Lower Merion Townships, and cooperates with all Pennsylvania state and federal agencies.

 Township police can (and do) arrest students for legal violations on campus, including underage drinking.

-There are 43 blue light emergency telephones scattered throughout the campus for this purpose.
+There are 43 blue light emergency telephones throughout the campus.
 Each provides an instant link with the Department – no dialing is required – and the dispatcher knows immediately where the call is coming from.
-An officer is always dispatched, even if no words are spoken.
+An staff member is always dispatched, even if no words are spoken.

-Officers of the Campus Safety Department are responsible for locking and unlocking campus buildings according to the scheduled use of these buildings during the academic year as well as for special events.
-Employees’ access to the institution’s facilities is on an “as-needed” basis, and incorporates strict card access and key control procedures.
+Members of the Campus Safety Department are responsible for locking and unlocking campus buildings according to the scheduled use of these buildings during the academic year, as well as for special events.
+Employees’ access to campus facilities is on an “as-needed” basis, and incorporates strict card access and key control procedures.
 Visitors to the campus seeking access to facilities must do so through an individual host, the sponsoring department, Campus Safety, or the Events Office.

 During low-occupancy periods such as school breaks and vacations, the Campus Safety Department regularly checks and patrols the residence halls.
 During periods that buildings are not occupied, they are secured in such a manner that a student’s OneCard and key will not unlock the doors.
 Entrance to these specially secured buildings is by request to the Department, and upon proper identification only.